Skip to main content

 Vulnerabilities of Soffits to Wildfires:

-1. Combustible Materials: Soffits are often constructed from combustible materials such as wood, vinyl, or fiber cement.
+Soffits are often constructed from combustible materials such as wood or vinyl.
 These materials can easily ignite when exposed to high temperatures and flames, putting the entire structure at risk.

 Protective Measures for Soffits: